 “We must also keep in mind that diseases may have more than one cause.
 It has always been possible to acquire a cancer of the scrotum without sweeping chimneys of taking to mulespinning in Lancashire.
 One-to-one relationships are not frequent.
 Indeed I believe that multi-causation is generally more likely than single causation though possibly if we knew all the answer we might get back to a single factor.”

-Hill argued that for relationships to be causal, the cause needed to proceed the effect,
+Hill argued that for relationships to be causal, the cause needed to precede the effect,

 “My fourth characteristic is the temporal relationship of the association – which is the cart and which is the horse?
 This is a question which might be particularly relevant with diseases of slow development.
 Does a particular diet lead to disease or do the early stages of the disease lead to those particular dietetic habits?